Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 You don't have to be a security specialist to be able to browse the Web safely.
 That's what the browser developers believe, and that's what they aim to deliver.

-You can find a plethora of useful anti-tracking, anti-fingerprinting, and malware protection features in Google’s prominent browsing solution.
+You can find a plethora of useful anti-tracking, anti-keylogging, and malware protection features in Google's prominent browsing solution.
 Sure sounds promising with all the cyber attacks that torment the Web like the plague.

 Even such a robust toolset cannot guarantee 100% security, and the Chrome devs have learned that the hard way.
-Just a few years ago, the Google team alerted the users of a zero-day vulnerability which posed a severe threat to online data.
+Just a few years ago, the Google team alerted the users of a zero-day vulnerability that posed a severe threat to online data.
 The issue was quickly addressed, but this goes to show how vulnerable our web browsing really is.
+That's why we recommend you secure all your data through every means possible.

 My Chrome browser review confirmed what was already quite apparent from the stats — this is the most versatile and all-rounded product on the web portal market.
 Extra functionalities come in the form of helpful plugins.
 Beware, though — more add-ons often reflect on the amount of system resources consumed.